NanaAkwasiAbayieBoateng/Tetiana/README.md

 ### An Academic Shortfall

-Classic academic conduits aren't providing Data Scientists -- this talent gap will be closed differently.
+Classic academic conduits cannot provide Data Scientists -- this talent gap will be closed differently, in different situations ... the closure will happen in the most expeditious, the most accelerated fashion when individuals sieze responsibility for closing their own talent gaps.
+"Teachers pets" cannot close this talent gap ... they can only imitate those who are attempting to complete the closure.

 > **Academic credentials are important but not necessary for high-quality data science.** The core aptitudes – curiosity, intellectual agility, statistical fluency, research stamina, scientific rigor, skeptical nature – that distinguish the best data scientists are widely distributed throughout the population.